 Before diving into the research, it will help to understand more about the mechanics behind the cause of vertigo attacks.
 First of all, we need to recognize that vertigo is a symptom, not a disease.
-It can be associated with a number of disorders, including BPPV (benign paroxysmal positional vertigo), Meniere's disease, labyrinthitis, or vestibular neuronitis.
+It is due to number of disorders, including BPPV (benign paroxysmal positional vertigo), Meniere's disease, labyrinthitis, or vestibular neuronitis.

-Our vestibular system, which is the body’s system responsible for maintain and controlling our sense of position and balance, is comprised of a few key parts:
+Our vestibular system, which is responsible for maintaining and controlling our sense of position and balance, has these key parts:

-While this may sound complex, the bottom line you need to understand is that it is necessary for your brain and body to have uninterrupted communication so that the body’s balance system can function at its best.
+While this may sound complex, the bottom line is that your brain and body should have uninterrupted communication.
+This is so your sense of balance system can function at its best.

 Impact to the head resulting in neck trauma or an injury caused by repetitive movement could cause the atlas to misalign, causing increased pressure and irritation to the brainstem.
-Any restriction on the brainstem will distort the signals being sent from there and can cause confusion to the brain, giving a false sensation of motion.
+Any restriction on the brainstem will distort the signals reaching the brain, causing confusion and a false sensation of motion.
 This could be the root behind many vertigo cases.
 Upper cervical chiropractic acknowledges this as a major component, and many published research articles give strong evidence in this direction.

-A number of upper cervical chiropractic studies have been published that followed the progress of vertigo sufferers using different sources of treatment options.
+A number of upper cervical chiropractic studies followed the progress of vertigo sufferers using different sources of treatment options.
 The results were encouraging and show us that suffering with vertigo isn’t necessary.
-There is more to be done than treating symptoms using medications and therapies.
+Certainly, we need to do more than treating symptoms using medications and therapies.